Netflix/falcor/model.md

 (Example of retrieving first page of a list)

 If you are certain that an Object or Array will remain a constant size, you can indicate to a Model that they should always be retrieved in their entirety by using an Atom.
-For more information, see [JSON Graph Atoms][].
+For more information, see [JSON Graph Atoms](#JSON-Graph-Atoms).

 ## Working with JSON Graph Data using a Model